MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Core_Commands.md

 ## LONG DESCRIPTION

-PowerShell includes a set of cmdlets that are specifically designed to manage the items in the data stores that are exposed by Windows PowerShell providers.
+PowerShell includes a set of cmdlets that are specifically designed to manage the items in the data stores that are exposed by PowerShell providers.
 You can use these cmdlets in the same ways to manage all the different types of data that the providers make available to you.
 For more information about providers, type "get-help about_providers".